 As the slights cross into humiliations and the insults spread from the challah to the chuppah, Audrey and Clemence cross the line from putdowns and testy exchanges to open warfare.

 The situations set us up for a funnier movie than Amy Miller Gross gets out of this material.
-Old flames, drugs, ruined dresses all rude new in-laws piled on top of “This is 40” take-stock moments should have produced more laughs than this.
-There aren’t a lot of overtly Jewish wedding comedies, so novelty works in her favor as well.
+Old flames, drugs, ruined dresses all rude new in-laws piled on top of “This is 40” take-stock moments should have produced more laughs.
+There aren’t a lot of overtly Jewish wedding comedies, so novelty works in Gross’s favor, just not enough.

 The assorted heart-to-hearts play well, and Silverstone still shows some (limited) comic chops.
 But there’s no flow, no scene-topping-scene build-up of laughs, heart, etc.